Aspectise/Bloxflip-auto-tools/README.md

+# ❗ Bloxflip has shutdown, this tool is no longer working.

 # 🚀 Bloxflip-auto-tools  🤖

 **Bloxflip auto tools** is the best free Bloxflip bot that automatically plays a variety of game modes (Mines, Towers, Plinko, Crash, Slides)!